 Spearheaded by CFS, community impact funds help address unmet needs or under-supported causes in Singapore.
 Through collaborations with charity partners to identify gaps and co-develop programmes, these funds enable the disadvantaged to lead a dignified, better quality life with the support of the community at large.

-The Outing for the Elderly Fund was started to enable home-bound seniors to enjoy being out and about.
-The fund encourages non-profit organisations to bring frail seniors on regular, organised outings.
-It covers admission costs as well as transportation and refreshments and all charities taking care of the elderly are eligible to apply for it.read more
+The Outing for Seniors Community Impact Fund enables non-profit organisations to bring home-bound seniors on regular, organised outings.
+It covers admission costs as well as transportation and refreshments and all charities taking care of seniors are eligible to apply for it.read more

 Singapore Youth Impact Collaborative

 The Singapore Youth Impact Collective is the first initiative in Singapore to use the collective impact model to empower disadvantaged youths in their transition from the classroom to working life.
 The initiative is funded by Changi Foundation, Credit Suisse and Octava Foundation.
 CFS contributes as a backbone organisation by providing dedicated staff and resources to support this initiative with programmes run by SHINE Children & Youth Services and TOUCH Community Services.

 Today, with technology and the lean towards strategic, outcome-focused giving, collaborative giving is rapidly gaining traction as people recognise the complexity of social issues and the need for many helping hands.
 CFS counts it as our mission to enable donors to learn and tap on different models of collective giving.read more